 - Your analysis of competing books, and where yours fits

 The average proposal can range from between 10 to 25 pages.
 Keep it as tight as you can without leaving out anything crucial.

 Which is best, a query or a proposal?

-As a rule, a query letter precedes sending a proposal.
-But check potential agents’ submissions guidelines on their websites.
+As a rule, a query letter precedes sending either a proposal or a full or partial manuscript.
+But check potential agents’ submissions guidelines on their websites

 Some want to start with your proposal.
 Show them you’re thorough and willing to work.

 The best way to set yourself apart, besides ferociously self-editing your book, is paying for a professional editor.

 The biggest mistake many self-published authors make is spending more on design and marketing than on professional editing and proofreading.

 A great looking book with a terrific cover and lots of promotion will die a quick death in the market unless the editing and proofreading are also evident.

 Resist the urge to hire a relative who majored in English or even teaches English; book editing is a unique discipline.